All-Hands-AI/OpenHands/docs/modules/usage/runtimes.md

 ### Connecting to your filesystem
 One useful feature here is the ability to connect to your local filesystem.
-This functionality can be tricky, so we don't recommend it by default.
-But it allows OpenHands to work directly on files on your computer.

 To mount your filesystem into the runtime, add the following options to the `docker run` command: